Service

 By fully integrating AI and Machine Learning (ML) capabilities with your data, you unlock the power of predictive analytics, which helps optimize operations and reduce waste.
 As your third step, AI-driven analysis can become the super-intelligent assistant that tirelessly identifies patterns and trends that human analysis might miss, leading to more sustainable and profitable business practices.

 As in this case, the KPIs leading in the discussion are often financial.
-However, shortening the process throughput times in energy-intensive fields like steel production will undoubtedly also positively impact the environmental metrics.
+However, improving the quality and reducing waste in energy-intensive fields like steel production will undoubtedly also positively impact the environmental metrics.

 Step 4: Start your innovation engine